 A. Yes.
 You're required to report the entire conversion income in the year of conversion.
 There was a one-time option to spread out conversion income when Roth IRAs first came out in 1998, but that option is no longer available.

 Q. If I convert my IRA to a Roth IRA, will that income increase my adjusted gross income for the current year?

 A. Absolutely.
 The income you have to report for an IRA conversion to a Roth IRA will have an impact on all tax issues that are based on AGI -- except for any direct Roth contribution and/or conversion issues.
 In other words, if you meet the AGI limitation rules to convert or contribute to a Roth before taking the conversion income into consideration, this income won't make you ineligible based on an increased AGI.
 But any tax provisions that use AGI as a guidepost will be affected -- including medical expenses (7.5% AGI floor), miscellaneous deductions (2% AGI floor), taxability of Social Security (based on AGI), passive loss limitations (based on AGI), and many others.

 In some cases, your AGI may be severely affected.
-This must be taken into consideration when you decide to make a Roth IRA conversion.
+You must take that into consideration when you decide to make a Roth IRA conversion.